durchflieger/ff-vdr-coreelec-n2-odroid-repo/README.md

 - In Kodi system settings allow installation of addons from unknown locations.

-- Download and copy the [ff-vdr repository kodi addon](https://durchflieger.github.io/ff-vdr-coreelec-n2-odroid-repo/19.4/ff-vdr-repository/ff-vdr-repository-19.4.100.zip) to your device.
+- Download and copy the ff-vdr-repository kodi addon that corresponds to your CoreELEC version to your device.

 - Use `install from zip` in Kodi to install the repository addon.
 Further installation of ff-vdr addons in Kodi is done by using this repository as source location.